 Like many English grounds, Old Trafford has four seating stands.
 The Sir Alex Ferguson stand on the north side, named after the club’s longtime manager who retired in 2013 is the largest in terms of capacity — if you’re a visitor trying to score a ticket for a single match, you’ll likely wind up sitting here.

 The East stand is where the visiting club fans sit, confined to a few sections in the southeast corner.
 On the south end is the Sir Bobby Charlton Stand, the only single-tiered stand.

 Meanwhile, the Stretford End on the west side is the designated seating area at Old Trafford for United’s most fervent supporters.
 While it’s exceedingly difficult to score a ticket in that stand, it’s fun during matches to watch those hardcore fans in action from a distance.

-Old Trafford has gone through many changes over its more than 100 years of existence, with more seemingly on the way.
+Old Trafford has gone through many changes to its structure, seating bowl and appearance over its more than 100 years of existence, with more seemingly on the way.
 Expansion from its current 74,000-seat configuration is likely in coming years, particularly via expansion of the Sir Bobby Charlton stand — though it’s complicated by the below-street level train tracks just behind it as well as the fact that the club locker rooms and training facilities are located within.